 Physical Society, Feb.
-12.-Annual General Meeting.-Prof. Gladstone, F.R.S., president, in the chair.-The following candidates were elected members of the Society:-Mr. W. R. Hodgkinson and Mr. H. M. Hastings.-The President read the report of the Council, of which the following is an abstract:-The Council points with satisfaction to the activity with which the work of the Society has been carried on during the year, as is shown by the number of papers read; and special reference is made to lectures which were delivered by M. Cornu, of Paris, and Mr. J. Norman Lockyer.
+12.-Annual General Meeting.- Prof. Gladstone, F.R.S., president, in the chair.-The following candidates were elected members of the Society :-Mr. W. R. Hodgkinson and Mr. H. M. Hastings.-The President read the report of the Council, of which the following is an abstract :- The Council points with satisfaction to the activity with which the work of the Society has been carried on during the year, as is shown by the number of papers read ; and special reference is made to lectures which were delivered by M. Cornu, of Paris, and Mr. J. Norman Lockyer.
 The election of many distinguished physicists during the past year has given the Council much satisfaction, as it affords undoubted evidence of the progress of the Society and of the position it has now attained.
-The Society has to regret the loss of two members, Mr. Becker, who died on the 3rd of April, 1875, from bronchitis, in the fifty-fourth year of his age, and Mr. Waugh, who died on the 12th of October, from epilepsy, in his fortieth year.
+The Society has to regret the loss of two members, Mr. Becker, who died on the 3rd of April, 1875, from bronchitis, in the fifty-lourth year of his age, and Mr. Waugh, who died on the tath of October, from epilepsy, in his fortieth year.
 The Society has already published a work by Prof. Everett, on the Centimetre-Gramme-Second System of Units, and the Council is now in communication with the family of the late Sir Charles Wheatstone with a view to the publication of his papers.
 Attention is drawn to the benefit which the Society derives from the use of the lecture-room, &c., which were generously placed at its service by the Lords of the Committee of Council on Education.
 It has been considered desirable to arrange that the Council may grant admission to all meetings of a session to approved persons who are not members of the Society.
-In concluding the Council records its thanks for the services which Dr. Guthrie has rendered in his office of Demonstrator, an office which was formerly an important one in the Royal Society, and the Council believes that much might be gained if arrangements could be made for reproducing before this Society the experiments described in original papers which appear from time to time in this country and abroad.
-Several alterations in the Bye Laws were then discussed and adopted, and the following Officers and Council were elected for the ensuing year:-President, Prof. G. C. Foster, F.R.S.
-Vice-Presidents: Prof. W. G. Adams, F.R.S., and W. Spottiswoode, LL.D., F.R.S.
-Secretaries: A. W. Reinold, M.A., W. C. Roberts, F.R.S.
+In concluding the Council records its thanks for the society.
+In concluding the Council records its thanks for the society, and the Council believes that much might be gained if arrangements could be made for reproducing before this Society the experiments described in original papers which appear from time to time in this country and abroad.
+Several alterations in the Bye Laws were then discussed and adopted, and the following Officers and Council were elected for the ensuing year :--President, Prof. G. C. Foster, F.R.S.
+Vice-Presidents : Prof. W. G. Adams, F.R.S., and W. Spottiswoode, LL.D., F.R.S.
+Secretaries : A. W. Reinold, M.A., W. C. Roberts, F.R.S.
 Treasurer, Dr. E. Atkinson.
 Demonstrator, Dr. F. Guthrie, F.R.S.
-Other Members of Council: Latimer Clark, C.E., Prof. A. Dupré, F.R.S., W. Huggins, D.C.L., F.R.S., Prof. H. M'Leod, Dr. C. W. Siemens, D.C.L., F.R.S., Dr. H. Sprengel, Dr. W. H. Stone, Sir William Thomson, LL.D., F.R.S., Prof. W. C. Unwin, B.Sc., and E. O. W. Whitchouse.
+Other Members of Council : Latimer Clark, C.E., Prof. A. Dupré, F.R.S., W. Huggins, D.C.L., F.R.S., Prof. H. M'Leod, Dr. C. W. Siemens, D.C.L., F.R.S., Dr. H. Sprengel, Dr. W. H. Stone, Sir William Thomson, LL.D., F.R.S., Prof. W. C. Unwin, B.Sc., and E. O. W. Whitehouse.
 The proceedings then terminated with votes of thanks to the President, the Lords of the Committee of Council on Education, the Demonstrator, Secretaries, and Treasurer.